Mehlulz/Mehlulz.github.io/_projects/RSE2107A-Systems-Engineering-Project-1/index.md

 title: RSE2107A-Systems Engineering Project 1
 description:  Design and create a physical arena inspired by a designated site at Changi Airport, ensuring it allows a 4-wheeled LIMO robot to perform key functions like localization, mapping, path planning, navigation, and obstacle avoidance.
 The robot will then navigate through multiple different other Arenas.
 skills:
-  -Python
+  - Python
-  -Localization
+  - Localization
-  -Mapping
+  - Mapping
-  -Path Planning
+  - Path Planning
-  -Navigation
+  - Navigation
-  -ROS1 Melodic
+  - ROS1 Melodic
-  -ROS1 TF
+  - ROS1 TF
-  -ROS1 Library
+  - ROS1 Library
-  -Arena Design
+  - Arena Design

 main-image: /limo.png
 ---